Children with Special Educational Needs

 - Sensory and/or Physical needs; this includes children who have visual or hearing needs, or a physical disability that affects their learning.

-We are a mainstream school currently catering for 412 children; 46 of our pupils have SEN, including Social, Emotional and Mental Health needs, Communication and Integration and Cognitive and Learning needs.
+We are a mainstream school with 14 classes; 65 of our pupils have SEN, including Social, Emotional and Mental Health needs, Communication and Integration and Cognitive and Learning needs.
+Our site is fully accessible for those with mobility difficulties.

-Our Special Educational Needs Co-ordinator (SENCo) is: Mrs Verity Banbury
+Our Special Educational Needs Co-ordinator (SENCo) is: Mrs Rebecca Patchett

 Our governor with responsibility for SEN is: Jason Hoyland